augcog/OpenARK/documentation/Ubuntu-18-build-instructions.md

 Note that this is a modified version of Open3D 0.8.0

 1. `git clone --recursive https://github.com/moonwonlee/Open3D.git && cd Open3D`
+or get `git clone --recursive https://github.com/moonwonlee/Open3D.git && cd Open3D`, go to src/Open3D/ and delete MovingTSDFVolume.cpp and MovingTSDFVolume.h in // this to be deleted later when Open3D is updated.

 2. Build with CMake